zhongkaifu/Seq2SeqSharp/README.md

 **-ProcessorType**: Processor type: CPU or GPU(Cuda)
 **-DeviceIds**: Device ids for training in GPU mode.
 Default is 0.
 For multi devices, ids are split by comma, for example: 0,1,2
 **-MaxEpochNum**: Maxmium epoch number during training.
 Default is 100
+**-MaxSrcTrainSentLength**: Maxmium training sentence length on source side.
+Default is 110 tokens
+**-MaxTgtTrainSentLength**: Maxmium training sentence length on target side.
+Default is 110 tokens
-**-MaxSrcSentLength**: Maxmium sentence length on source side.
-Default is 32 tokens
+**-MaxSrcTestSentLength**: Maxmium valid/test sentence length on source side.
+Default is 110 tokens
-**-MaxTgtSentLength**: Maxmium sentence length on target side.
-Default is 32 tokens
+**-MaxTgtTestSentLength**: Maxmium valid/test sentence length on target side.
+Default is 110 tokens
 **-WarmUpSteps**: The number of steps for warming up.
 Default is 8,000
 **-CompilerOptions**: The options for CUDA NVRTC compiler.
 Options are split by space.
 For example: "--use_fast_math --gpu-architecture=compute_60" means to use fast math libs and run on Pascal and above GPUs
 **-Optimizer**: The weights optimizer during training.
 It supports Adam and RMSProp.
 Adam is default